lovina10/mastermind/README.md

 5) Build and run the project in Xcode using an iOS simulator.

 ## How to Play
 Play against the computer to guess the random 4-digit code.
 The code consists of numbers 0 through 7.
 Duplicate numbers are allowed.
-After each guess, you will be given one of the following feedback to help you figure out the correct combination:
+After each guess, you will be given the following feedback to help you figure out the correct combination:
-1) Your guess had a correct number.
+1) You have X numbers in the correct location.
-2) Your guess had a correct number in a correct location.
+2) You have X numbers in an incorrect location.
+3) You have X numbers in the correct location and X numbers in an incorrect location.
-3) Your guess is incorrect (has no correct numbers).
+3) Your guess has no correct numbers.

 You are allowed 10 guesses before the game is over.
 You can see your history of guesses in the "History" tab.